Rock Art Australia is governed by a board of directors drawn from WA, the Kimberley, NSW and Victoria.

 In 2018 Susan was recognised for her service to the Kimberley community with an Order of Australia Medal.
 Her community service includes being a founding member of RAA which started as the Bush University in 1998 developing into the Wandjina Foundation.
 Susan was the inaugural Chair of the Kimberley Development Commission, Chair of the Ord Development Council, and Chair of the Kimberley Water Resources Development Strategy.
 She was a Councilor and President of the Shire of Wyndham East Kimberley.
 She served on the Federal Council of the Royal Flying Doctor Service, the Australian Maritime Authority, and Horizon Power.
 She is presently a member of the Regional Development Australia Kimberley Council and an advisor to Boab Health Services.
 She is a Justice of the Peace and a Civil Celebrant.

-Cissy is the Chair of Arrnja Pty Ltd and North Australian Indigenous Land and Sea Management (NAILSMA).
-She sits on the board of the Kimberley Development Commission and is a member of the Indigenous Advisory Committee to the Commonwealth Department of Environment.
+Cissy runs her own consultancy Kimberley Cultural Connections and previously held a position with Bush Heritage Australia as their National Aboriginal Engagement Manager.
+She is a recent past Chair of Arrnja Pty Ltd and North Australian Indigenous Land and Sea Management (NAILSMA).
+Cissy has been on the board of the Kimberley Development Commission, a member of the Indigenous Advisory Committee to the Commonwealth Department of Environment and is a former director of the Kimberley Land Council.
 Cissy is passionate about country, people and sustainable livelihoods.
-Cissy is currently the National Aboriginal Engagement Manager at the Bush Heritage Australia.
-Cissy joined the RAA Board in June 2018.
+Cissy

 He had a 25 year involvement with Peet Limited including 17 years as CEO.
 During his time with the company it expanded from its WA base to being a major listed national property company.